-All students who apply for matriculation into a degree or certificate program will be required to take placement tests in English and mathematics.
+All students who apply for matriculation into a degree or certificate program may be required to take placement tests in English and mathematics.
 Any non-degree-seeking student who wishes to take an English or mathematics course must take the placement test prior to registering.
-Students who have successfully transferred an acceptable college course in English and/or math from another college will not be required to take that portion of the exam.
+Students who have successfully transferred an acceptable college course in English and/or completed four years of English with an average of 80 or higher and/ormath from another college will not be required to take that portion of the exam.